Supporting you to stop the spread of COVID-19 in our community

 What other financial support can I access?

-You can get help with food, electricity and heating bills and other essential items by applying for a Winter Support Grant (this must be claimed by 31 March 2021).
+You can get help with food, electricity and heating bills and other essential items by applying for a Local Support Grant

 Oxfordshire councils and Citizens Advice services are working together to provide this support.
 Households with children can claim up to £350, while those without children can receive up to £175.
 The funding can be used to provide supermarket vouchers, cover costs for pre-payment meters or make sure that a heating or water bill is paid.
-If you have received a food voucher from a previous scheme, you may also be eligible to have one from the Winter Support Grant.
+If you have received a food voucher from a previous scheme, you may also be eligible to have one from this funding

 You need to apply to the local council where you live.